 "Only two legions?"
 Brutus asked in terrified awe who now realised he had been probably sent to a certain death.
 This didn't go unnoticed by Caesar or any of the other senators.

 "Of course.
-Remember that some troops should remain here in Rome to assure its protection, and I'll be taking the rest to Parthia."
+Remember that some troops should remain here in Rome to ensure its protection, and I'll be taking the rest to Parthia."
 Caesar and Brutus were still standing beside each other in the centre of the room, so the older man put a reassuring hand on Brutus shoulder before continuing.
 "Besides," he added, "12.000 men are more than enough to deal with a few barbarian skirmishes.
 I'm sure you'll deal with it flawlessly."

 News in Rome travelled fast, and by the time Caesar had reached his home, the whole city knew of what had happened in the senate.
 If the people had loved him before, they did even more so now.
 All kinds of cheers and cries of adoration could be heard outside his door.
 To the eyes of the mob, Caesar had become, now more than ever, a champion, an invincible man capable of conquering even death, the favoured one of the gods, perhaps, even a god himself.